EddOliver/Chain-Estate/README.md

 # Chain-Estate
 A platform where you can sell, buy and merge tokenized Real Estate assets.

-# Intro:

-# Problem:

 # Solution:

-Creamos una plataforma tipo marketplace de NFTs, sin embargo muy lejos de eso, nuestra plataforma provee la capacidad de generar RWA Tokenization al poder realizar fractions y merges.
+We created a marketplace type platform for NFTs, however, far from that, our platform provides the ability to generate RWA Tokenization by being able to perform fractions and merges.

 # Diagrams:

-Aqui mostramos los diagramas generales de la solucion.
+Here we show the general diagrams of the solution.

 ## Mint:

 <img src="./Images/chain-estate-mint.drawio.png">

-El proceso de Mint y Retrieve de la informacion de los tokens depende mayormente de [BNB Greenfield](https://greenfield.bnbchain.org/en), este servicio lo estamos consumiendo gracias a [Dcellar](https://dcellar.io/)
+The Mint and Retrieve process of token information depends mostly on [BNB Greenfield](https://greenfield.bnbchain.org/en), we consume this service through [Dcellar](https://dcellar.io/)

 <img src="./Images/dcellar.png">

-La gran ventaja de utilizar este tipo de servicio combinado con el contrato de [ERC1155](./Contracts/Properties.sol) es que podemos utilizar el token ID como parte de nuestra estructura de archivos.
+The great advantage of using this type of service combined with the contract of [ERC1155](./Contracts/Properties.sol) is that we can use the ID token as part of our file structure.

 <img src="./Images/dcellar2.png">

-Esto esta coordinado con el smart contract al hacer retrieve del URI como pide el standard.
+This is coordinated with the smart contract when retrieving the URI as requested by the standard.

     function uri(uint256 _tokenId)
         public